u-blox/ubxlib/port/platform/common/automation/SETUP.md

 In Jenkins, go to `Manage Jenkins` -> `Manage Credentials`, create a credential of type `Secret text`, paste the passkey for the Wi-Fi network into the `Secret` field, give it the `ID` `ubxlib_wifi_passkey` and a sensible `Description`, e.g. "WiFi passkey for network U_WIFI_TEST_CFG_SSID", then press `Save`.

+## Create Wi-Fi Cloud Location Service API Keys In Jenkins
+`master` will also fail because it cannot find the API Keys for the three cloud locations services (Google Maps, Skyhook and Here) that the uWifiLoc test uses.
+For these services we use the same API keys as the SHO test team uses; the API key strings can be obtained from them.

+In Jenkins, go to `Manage Jenkins` -> `Manage Credentials`, and for each one create a credential of type `Secret text`, paste the API key into the `Secret` field, give them the `ID`s `ubxlib_google_maps_api_key`, `ubxlib_skyhook_api_key` and `ubxlib_here_api_key` respectively, and a sensible `Description`, e.g. "API key for \[insert name here\]", then press `Save` for each one.

 ## Wait For Platform-Specific Tools To Be Installed On The Agents
 Trigger the `master` branch again and be patient; the various instances will install platform-specific tools onto the agents, which can take some time; restart the run if it times out.